marora7926/code-quiz/README.md

 ```
 AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I WANT to take a timed quiz on HTML, CSS and JavaScript that stores high scores
-SO THAT I can gauge my progress compared to my peers
+SO THAT I can gauge my progress compared to my peers.
 ```

 ## Acceptance Criteria